dakyskye/dxhd/README.md

 ### I use ranges, released key events and chords from sxhkd, does dxhd have them

 Yes!
 And no. dxhd has released key events and ranges, but no chords (yet - [wip](https://github.com/dakyskye/dxhd/issues/8))

 ### How do global variables inside a config file work

-Everything after (if there is) the shebang before the first comment/keybinding is collected and passed to each keybinding command
+Everything after (if there is) the shebang before the first comment/keybinding is collected and passed to each keybinding's command.

 A shell example: